m-haisham/webnovelbot/README.md

 - **Guard:** After clicking the signin button the form can redirect the user to a guard website

-you can handle then in different ways, `signin` method takes a variable `manual` which defaults to `False`.
+you can handle them in different ways, `signin` method takes a variable `manual` which defaults to `False`.
 Behaviour of the function changes depending on it.

 ### `manual=False`